PEZ/clojure-get-started-mini/README.md

 **Note** that then the URL to use the project in Gitpod changes.
 What you'll need to do is to prepend the URL of your Github repository copy with `https://gitpod.io/#`.
 (If you look at step one above, you'll see that this is what that link looks like.)

+**Note** that the first time you open your copy in Gitpod, it can take quite a while.

 ## License

 The code in this project is open and free to use as you wish. 🗽🍺 (There's not much code here, anyway. 😄)